 Be The Change

 You know, I love these Vegan Baked Toasted Coconut Donuts just the way they are.
 I tested the recipe a couple of times to get it just right (oh, the burden of it all!!!). 😛 So, yes, I wouldn’t change a thing about this recipe.
 But you?
 You may have another direction you want to go with it.
 I say, be the change.
 Go for it!
 Get adventurous.
 Be brave.
 YOLO, my friends!
 And that means you need your Vegan Baked Toasted Coconut Donuts exactly the way you want them!
-If you want some ideas to get your creative juices going, here’s some ways I’d change this recipe up:
+If you want some ideas to get your creative juices going, here are some ways I’d change this recipe up:

 - I could also see a sprinkling of cinnamon in the batter too

 - What’s better than coconut combined with chocolate!
 That’s what I call a rhetorical question, so just add a couple of tablespoons of cocoa powder if you agree (and you do… right?)